 In terms of support to productive industry there are some welcome elements in relation both to taxation of investment in research and development and support for high-level innovation in applied technology, but these are not radical.
 Under-investment in manufacturing is a great weakness of the UK industrial system, in marked contrast to that most successful of European industrial economies, Germany, where small and middle-sized firms have an excellent record in this respect.
 Actually the north of England benefited rather a lot from the German tradition in the 1930s, when Hitler’s regime drove a significant number of industrial and technical entrepreneurs to the UK, where they set up enterprises in the industrial estates developed under the Special Areas regimes.
 They created thousands of good jobs.
 That was a real injection of industrial energy.

 This budget is piddling in comparison.
 The funding for graphene research, a material developed in the north of England at the University of Manchester, is minute compared with the investment being made in this revolutionary material in another successful industrial society, South Korea.
-Money for cell stem research cell stem? or stem cell? is welcome, but small beer.
+Money for stem cell research is welcome, but small beer.
 There is no industrial strategy in this budget for the north, but we have not had anything that looked like one since the days of Harold Wilson, who was actually a very competent industrial economist and statistician.

 All this is pretty galling since the financial crisis of the UK is nothing to do with the north and everything to do with the failure of investment banking based in London.
 Yes, regional bank Northern Rock did collapse, but that was about business model failure in relation to liquidity rather than in relation to devaluation of assets.
 Actually the “bad bank” that split off from Northern Rock, which took over mortgages, seems to be in profit since it did not manage, despite appalling management and oversight, to get embroiled in the US mortgage-based asset disaster.